 3.5.
 Statistical unit

 The statistical unit is the enterprise since the reference period 2018.
-Until 2018 the legal unit was used as an approximation of the statistical unit.
+Until 2018 the legal unit was used as a proxy for the statistical unit.

 3.6.
 Statistical population

-The reference population used in the compilation of TEC datasets relates to traders who have reported trade transactions under a valid ID number and were successfully matched with the Business Register.
+The reference population used in the compilation of TEC datasets relates to traders who have reported trade transactions under a valid ID number and were successfully matched with the Statistical Business Register.
 This means that the enterprise characteristics reported in the TEC datasets refer only to a part of total trade.
-Are out of scope:
+The following are therefore excluded from the scope of TEC datasets:

-• Trade carried out by non-resident traders as such traders cannot be associated to an enterprise via the national Business Register; and
+Trade carried out by non-resident traders as such traders cannot be associated to an enterprise via the national Statistical Business Register; and

 3.7.
 Reference area